November 22, 2020

-This week we’re asking folks to focus on the following items for 12th Baptist and CVAB:
+We’re asking folks to focus on the following items for 12th Baptist and CVAB:

 For VietAID they are accepting the following donations:

-Sunday, October 4, 12:30-2:30PM
+Sunday, December 6th, 12:30-2:30PM

 Knapsack is a multiracial/cross-class group of folks dedicated to the struggle for shared liberation.
 We engage in a variety of group discussions to build community and awareness, and take action to disrupt the systems of racism in the U.S.